Ruth Davidson Says She's Not Going To Stand In The General Election

 Davidson also said that, whatever the outcome of the election is in Scotland, it will have no impact on the prime minister's position that "now is not the time" for a second independence referendum.

-Asked by BuzzFeed News if she would rule out standing in the election, the Scottish Conservative leader said her MSPs were free to do so but she would not be standing for election to Westminster in June.
+Asked by BuzzFeed News if she would rule out standing in the election, the Scottish Conservative leader and MSP said her colleagues in Holyrood were free to do so but she would not be standing for election to Westminster in June.

 Davidson went on to reject Nicola Sturgeon's suggestion that the prime minister had made a "huge miscalculation" by calling for the election, or that it would result in a more solid SNP mandate for holding a second referendum.